Mercedes Arias

-Mercedes Arias (1862 – 7 January 1954) was a Puerto Rican musician and composer from Ponce, Puerto Rico.
+Mercedes Arias Ventura (1862 – 7 January 1954) was a Puerto Rican musician and composer from Ponce, Puerto Rico.
 Among her compositions are "Renacimiento" (Renaissance), and "Flores y Perlas" (Flowers and Pearls).

 Professional career

 Arias was trained by Juan Morel Campos and Julio Arteaga.
 She was "one of the greatest pianists and composers Ponce had".
 Her compositors are "saturated with beauty."
 Among them are "Renacimiento" (Renaissance), and "Flores y Perlas" (Flowers and Pearls).
 She was one of the first musician contracted by Jaime Pericas Díaz in his concert hall orchestra in 1926.
 She was also highly applauded and regarded in her solo concerts.
 Under the leadership of Juan Morel Campos, Lizzie Graham and Arias, many representations, concerts, discussions and recitals occurred in Ponce.
 She also worked at Teatro Delicias interpreting the piano sound synchronization that accompanied the soundless films of the time.
 During the 1880s, Julio Arteaga, Juan Ríos Ovalle and Mercedes Arias would often perform together at popular events.